archiver-appliance/epicsarchiver-retrieval-client/README.md

   --help               Show this message and exit.

 Commands:
-  archive  Archive all PVs included in the files passed as parameters. get      Print out data from an archiver cluster. rename   Rename all PVs included in the files passed as parameters. stats    Print out statistics from an archiver cluster.
+  archive    Archive all PVs included in the files passed as parameters. get        Print out data from an archiver cluster. ioc-check  Print out statistics of a single IOC from an archiver cluster. rename     Rename all PVs included in the files passed as parameters. stats      Print out statistics from an archiver cluster.
 ```

 To fetch events using the python library: